yellobyte/ESP32-DevBoards-Getting-Started/README.md

 16:32:46.880 > LED on
 ....
 ```
-As one can see the serial monitor task just displays the serial output from the board and no reset happens.
+As one can see the serial monitor task just starts to display the serial output from the board and no reset happens.

 **Resetting the board:**